davegallant/site/content/post/replacing-docker-with-podman-on-macos.md

 Podman is rootless by default.
 It is now possible to [run the docker daemon rootless](https://docs.docker.com/engine/security/rootless/) as well, but it's still not the default behaviour.

-I've also observed that so far my 2019 16" Macbook Pro has not yet sounded like a jet engine.
+I've also observed that so far my 2019 16" Macbook Pro hasn't sounded like a jet engine, although I haven't performed any disk-intensive operations yet.

 ### Installing podman

-Running podman on macOS is more involved than on Linux, because the podman-machine must run Linux inside a virtual machine.
-Fortunately, the installation is made simple with [brew](https://brew.sh/) (read [this](https://podman.io/getting-started/installation#linux-distributions) if you're installing podman on Linux):
+Running podman on macOS is more involved than on Linux, because the podman-machine must run Linux inside of a virtual machine.
+Fortunately, the installation is made simple with [brew](https://formulae.brew.sh/formula/podman) (read [this](https://podman.io/getting-started/installation#linux-distributions) if you're installing podman on Linux):

 ```sh
 brew install podman
 ```

-If on macOS, the podman machine must be started:
+The podman machine must be started:

 ```sh
 # This is not necessary on Linux